 121 University Ave West, Windsor

-On May 15, 2020 Windsor Endowment for the Arts in partnership with the City of Windsor will present The WEAs in partnership with The Windsor Mayor’s Arts Awards in unison at the Capitol Theatre in celebration of the theatre’s 100th Anniversary.
+On May 13, 2020 Windsor Endowment for the Arts in partnership with the City of Windsor will present The WEAs and Windsor Mayor’s Arts Awards in unison at the Capitol Theatre in celebration of the theatre’s 100th Anniversary.

 WEAs Awards and Grants